Exchange Irrigation Scheme: Water Source

 It is fed by Exchange Dam which is on Gweru River.
 Gweru River is a tributary of Shangani River.
 Exchange Dam is the biggest reservoir in Gweru River followed by Insukamini Dam in Lower Gweru.

 Exchange Dam, sometimes called Exchange Block Dam was built in 1972 primarily for irrigation.
-Its full capacity is 9 million cubic litres.
+Its full capacity is 9 million cubic metres.

 Objectives

 Primary objectives of the irrigation scheme was to equip farmers with a basic source of income materially and cash.
 Farmers could earn at least a sum equivalent to the government gazetted minimum wage by selling sweet green grocery produced from the irrigated land.

 Beneficiaries

 About 900 farmers and their families who live near Exchange Irrigation Scheme are the primary beneficiaries of the scheme.

 Most of the surrounding farmers have dry land rain-fed fields averaging 2.5 hectares.
 Livestock of these farmer also benefit by foraging at the adjacent bush that is evergreen watered by spillage irrigation water.